jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

+Director AI must be attached to "GameManager" game object in the scene.
+This attempts to watch the state of each fighter and find a high threat/priority target for the AI to attack.
+Currently half implemented for finding players.

 ###Current powerup pathfinding requires objects to be tagged with "Powerup", the spawning script spawns them with different tags vs just using different object names###